Periodic Gravitational Lensing with Oscillating Boson Stars

+\textit{Periodic caustic-crossing lensing---} In the caustic-forming regime $\nu<1$, the lens map contains both tangential and radial caustics.
+The tangential caustic collapses to the optical-axis point in the source plane and corresponds to the Einstein ring in the image plane.
+The boson-star oscillation can, therefore, modulate the Einstein-ring radius and magnification without changing image multiplicity.

-\textbf{Periodic caustic-crossing lensing.} From the dimensionless lens equation~\eqref{eq:lens_dimless} it follows that, for $\nu \ge 1$, no caustic forms and every source position produces a single image.
-When $\nu<1$, a radial caustic appears: a source outside the caustic yields one image, a source on the caustic produces two images, and a source inside the caustic gives three images.
-Because $\rc$ oscillates and $\ycau(\nu)$ is monotonically decreasing, the caustic periodically pulsates in and out.
-A source located near this caustic consequently crosses it once every half period.
-Each crossing induces a sharp magnification spike and the sudden creation or annihilation of a bright image pair.
+The radial caustic, by contrast, is a finite circle in the source plane.
+Its angular radius $\betacau(\nu)$ decreases monotonically with $\nu$, so the oscillation of $\nu(t)$ makes the radial caustic periodically pulsate in and out (details in Supplemental Material~\cite{SeeSupplementalMaterial}).
+A source lying within the caustic's oscillation range can, therefore, cross it every half period, producing periodic caustic-crossing lensing.
+The caustic is absent for $\nu\ge 1$ so that every source position produces a single image.
+For $\nu<1$, a source outside the radial caustic yields one image, a source on it produces two images, and a source inside it gives three images.
+Moreover, because the deflection profile rises and then falls with the closest-approach radius, the radial critical curve occurs at a smaller closest-approach radius than the tangential critical curve and probes the more strongly oscillating interior potential.
+Each caustic crossing induces a sharp magnification spike, the sudden creation or annihilation of a bright image pair at the radial critical curve, and a corresponding change in image morphology.
 Figure~\ref{fig:diagram1} presents a schematic illustration of this periodic caustic-crossing lensing produced by an oscillating boson star.
-A background source that repeatedly traverses an oscillating caustic therefore exhibits a sequence of synchronous astrometric and photometric spikes; detecting such a pattern would constitute strong evidence for an underlying oscillating boson star.
+A background source that repeatedly traverses an oscillating caustic, therefore, exhibits a sequence of synchronous astrometric and photometric spikes; detecting such a pattern would constitute strong evidence for an underlying oscillating boson star.